tonifuc3m/livingner-evaluation-library/README.md

 # 4. Other interesting stuff:

+### Steps:
+1. Load GS file with annotations
+2. Check the GS file columns are correct
+3. Check the GS file is not empty
+4. Check the GS codes (if in subtask Norm or Clinical Application) are correct
+5. Repeat steps 1-4 with the predictions file
+6. Remove from predictions file the lines corresponding to documents not present in the Gold Standard
+7. Compute the metrics

 ### Metrics

 For the three subtasks, the relevant metrics are precision, recall and f1-score.
 The latter will be used to decide the award winners.